 • X-ray data

 X-ray data should be presented in the form of a drawing of a molecule with numbered atoms (or crystal packaging) and the basic geometric parameters in the form of a table or a caption to the drawing.
-Complete tables of atomic coordinates, temperature factors, bond lengths, valence and torsion angles are not published in the journal, but are deposited with the Cambridge Crystallographic Data Centre (CCDC) (firstname.lastname@example.org).
-The experimental part provides crystallographic data (unit cell parameters, spatial group, etc.), details of the experiment and refinement of structures, as well as the registration number of the depositor in the Cambridge Bank.
+Complete tables of atomic coordinates, temperature factors, bond lengths, valency and torsion angles are not published in the journal but are deposited with the Cambridge Crystallographic Data Centre (CCDC) (email@example.com).
+The experimental part provides crystallographic data (unit cell parameters, spatial group, etc.), details of the experiment and refinement of structures, as well as the registration number of the depositor in the Cambridge Bank should be provided.

 Examples of References